Site Builder is a legacy product and is no longer available to new Customers. |

 Social Media Integration

-Vast’s footer features a specific social media menu that lists links to your various social media accounts.
+Vast’s footer features a specific social media menu listing links to your social media accounts.
 There are two ways to connect your social media accounts that will populate these icons.
 First, during the theme onboarding process, you can connect your social accounts during “Step 1: Basic Information”.
-If you didn’t enter your accounts during this process, or you need to edit your entries, you can also access setup via the Site Builder under Settings > Connected Services.
+If you didn’t enter your accounts during this process or need to edit your entries, you can also access setup via the Site Builder under Settings > Connected Services.

 Steps to Connect Social Media Accounts